MariaCarmela/Weierstrass-Prize/README.md

 # Requirements

 pip install plotly

 pip install matplotlib

 pip install numpy

 pip install pandas

 # How to run the code
-Plese download the code and run: python weiestrass.py
+Plese download the code and run:

+python weiestrass.py

 # Output
-In *scatterplot matrix.png* and *parallel cordinates.png* you can see the graphs generated with all the features on the axes x and y and a coloured graduated scales on the right to better understand the values.
-In order to interact with the visualization html pages are generated, one for each graph (
+In *scatterplot matrix.png* and *parallel cordinates.png* you can see the graphs generated with all the features on the x and y axes and a coloured and graduated scales on the right to better understand the values.
+In order to interact with the visualization html pages are generated, one for each graph (*scatterplot matrix.html* and *parallel coordinates-2.html*)